Kalyn’s Kitchen Picks: Penzey’s Turkey Soup Base

-Pin Kalyn Pick for Penzey’s Soup Base to find it later!
+Pin Kalyn’s Pick for Penzey’s Base to find it later!

-Thanksgiving is coming right up, and for some people this may be the first Thanksgiving in a few years that they’ve had a big family gathering.
-Let’s be thankful for that!
-And if you’re going to be cooking turkey this year, this Turkey Gravy Public Service Announcement is my yearly reminder to order Penzeys Turkey Soup Base to make your turkey gravy, turkey stock, and turkey soup!
+Thanksgiving is less than a month away, and if you’re going to be cooking turkey this year, this Turkey Gravy Public Service Announcement is my yearly reminder to order Penzeys Turkey Soup Base to make your turkey gravy, turkey stock, and turkey soup!

 In my family we’re huge fans of this product!
-And after many years of testing different brands of turkey soup base, in my opinion no other brand compares in flavor to the the turkey soup base you get from Penzey’s.
-(And for anyone who might be wondering, Penzeys has never paid me to promote their Turkey Soup Base, and I seriously doubt they even know my little blog exists!)
+And after many years of testing different brands of turkey soup base, in my opinion no other brand compares in flavor to the the turkey gravy, turkey soup, or turkey stock you can get from Penzey’s.
+(And for anyone who might be wondering, Penzeys has never paid me to promote their Turkey Soup Base, and I’m sure they don’t even know my little blog exists!)

 There are a few different ways to get your turkey soup base: